 The Ancient Chinese considered writing an important form of art.
 Calligraphy is a highly stylish form of writing.
 To produce Chinese characters one needs a brush, paper, ink stick, and ink stone.

 These are referred to as the “Four Treasures of the Study”.
 It is essential to learn these tools in order to learn calligraphy.

 Poetry too was an important part of art.
 Du Fu, Li Bai, and Su Shi are considered among the best ancient poets, and there are five major kinds of ancient poetic styles called Shi, Ci, Ge, Qu, and Fu.
 During the Tang Dynasty, poetry became so important that writing poetry was part of the examinations to become a civil servant and work for the government.

 Cloisonne is an ancient technique for decorating metalwork objects.
 The term “cloisonné” refers to the technique as well as to the finished product.
 It comes from the French word “cloison” which means “partition”.

 The utensils are usually made of copper or bronze over which thin copper wire is glued or welded to draw decorative designs or themes.
 Cloisonne came to China in the early fourteenth to the late fifteenth century.
 The process became very popular with court artisans and the earliest recorded piece is from the Ming Xuande Emperor’s rule in 1426.

-The Yunan province was supposed to be the first to produce unique pieces as it was under the Mongol rule.
+The Yunan province was supposed to be the first to produce unique pieces as it was under Mongol rule.
 However, early Chinese Cloisonne was so delicate that very few imperial pieces have survived to date.
-Most of these pieces are now stored with the Palace Museum.
+Most of these pieces are now stored in the Palace Museum.

 The Ancient Chinese mastered the art of making silk from the cocoons of silkworms.
 They kept this technique secret for hundreds of years as silk was desired by other nations and enabled China to become rich.